Charles Lyell (botanist): Works

 Lyell concentrated on botany, especially the study of mosses; several species of these plants bear his name, besides the genus Lyellia of Robert Brown.
 He also contributed lichens to James Edward Smith's English Botany.
 While not publishing, he corresponded with William Jackson Hooker, James Sowerby and Brown.

 In 1835 Lyell published, at his own expense, a translation The Canzoniere of Dante ... including the poems of the Vita Nuova and Convito.
 In 1842 another edition of The Vita Nuova and Convito was published in London, and in 1845 a collection of translations, The Lyrical Poems of Dante.
 In 1847 he issued in Paris Notes to J. Hardouin's "Doutes proposées sur l'âge du Dante".

 Family

-Lyell married in 1796 a daughter of Thomas Smith of Maker Hall, Swaledale, Yorkshire, by whom he had three sons and seven daughters.
+Lyell married in 1796 Frances, a daughter of Thomas Smith of Maker Hall, Swaledale, Yorkshire, by whom he had three sons and seven daughters.
 His wife died in 1850.
 His eldest son was Sir Charles Lyell.
 A son Henry went into the army, and another, Thomas, into the navy.